 1. Even Walt had to get a look

 A mysterious land deal was made in Orlando, FL on May 27th 1965.
 Much speculation was had as to what was going to be built on the newly acquired 30,000 acres, including - thanks to Walt Disney's presence in Cape Canaveral a few weeks earlier - an east coast Disneyland.
 Walt's trip to the Cape in early May received plenty of press coverage, but one thing that wasn't covered at the time, was Walt's non-business activities in Orlando prior to his heading back home to California.
 Walt Disney's love of baseball is well known, so it's not too surprising to learn that he took in a baseball game before leaving.
 The Orlando Twins had just gotten a highly touted young first basemen that Walt wanted to get a look at, that first basemen being none other than Mr. Rod Carew.
-History tells us that the land purchased went on to become the site of Disney World, unfortunately though it doesn't tell us what Walt thought of the future Hall of Famer.
+History tells us that the land purchased went on to become the site of Disney World, unfortunately though it doesn't tell us what Walt thought of the future Hall of Famer.2.
+What the puck?

 After a successful first season with the Twins, the Minnesota North Stars honored Rod by asking him to drop the ceremonial first puck to start their 1968-69 season.
 Being from the Caribbean, where ice ever being underfoot is virtually non-existent, Rod was initially hesitant to walk out on the ice, but did end up doing so, and by all accounts did so like a boss.
 The North Stars defeated the Golden Seals 5-1 that night.
-Looking at their record that year, 18-43-15, one can't help but think that they might've done well to invite Rod back to drop the first puck for every home game.
+Looking at their record that year, 18-43-15, one can't help but think that they might've done well to invite Rod back to drop the first puck for every home game.3.
+A "Rocky" road to becoming an MVP

 Rocky was released in December of 1976, and as most people know by now, became a huge success, critically and financially.
 Many people have been inspired by this underdog tale over the years, including those who we'd never think of as an "underdog", like Rod Carew.
 Rod was so enamored with the film, especially the famous training montage that featured Sly Stallone running up the steps of the Philadelphia Museum of Art, that he himself started running up the stands at Metropolitan Stadium before every home game.
-He would later credit this extra conditioning to his winning the MVP in 1977.
+He would later credit this extra conditioning to his winning the MVP in 1977.4.
+He could afford it

 Rod was/is known for his love of music, so it should come as no surprise to learn that he was all in on the Walkman.
 Introduced by Sony in July of 1979, 5,000 units were initially released carrying the then hefty price tag of $200.
 Rod was amongst that first wave to get one of the new personal cassette players.
 Though steep in price, Rod has just become the highest player in baseball, and justified the expense by saying that it would take some of the tedium out of traveling.
-According to a 2015 interview with All Things E, Rod still owns his original Walkman, but has not used it for many years.
+According to a 2015 interview with All Things E, Rod still owns his original Walkman, but has not used it for many years.5.
+There's nothing wrong with silver

 ESPN was launched on September 7th 1979.
 Despite being located on the east coast, highlights from the Angels vs. Brewers matchup earlier that day was the first game to ever be covered by the fledgling network.
 Gorman Thomas' 2-run HR in the first inning was the first clip to be featured, and Rod Carew's single to LF in the bottom of the 3rd was the second.
 Being first would've been a better piece of trivia, but being the second player ever to be shown on ESPN still makes for an interesting footnote.
 As for the game itself, the Angels won 6-3.
 And your winning pitcher was Nolan Ryan, who threw a complete game.